Pierre Vallières: Later life and death

-In 1970, during the October Crisis, the FLQ abducted and murdered Pierre Laporte, the Vice-Premier of Quebec.
+In 1970, during the October Crisis, the FLQ abducted and murdered Pierre Laporte, Quebec's Minister of Labour and Manpower.
 The following year, Vallières renounced violence as a means to achieve Quebec independence, and on 4 October 1972, under a plea bargain agreement, received a one-year suspended sentence on three charges of counselling kidnapping for political purposes.
 Vallières then resumed his career as a journalist, writer, and publisher.

 In later life he came out as gay, and advocated for causes including LGBTQ rights, mental health and indigenous self-government.

 Vallières died from heart failure on 23 December 1998, at the Jacques-Viger Hospital in Montreal.